serokell/blog-posts/existential-vs-universal-quantification/article.md

 ### Supporting `ScopedTypeVariables`

-A common extension that needs `ExplicitForAll` is [`ScopedTypeVariables`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/exts/scoped_type_variables.html#), which allows you to pass a type variable from an outer function to one defined in a where clause.
+A common extension that needs `ExplicitForAll` is [`ScopedTypeVariables`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/exts/scoped_type_variables.html#).

-The code below will not compile because the compiler thinks that the `a` in `example`'s signature and the `a` in `pair`'s are two different types.
+The code below may seem reasonable, but it will not compile:

 ```haskell
 example :: a -> [a] -> [a]